Papillomavirus, despite negative paps

 HOWEVER:

 They told me I must stay calm because these HPV things can happen to anyone.
-An active sexual life exposes one to HPV contagion, EVEN FOR THOSE WHO HAVE AN ATTITUDE THAT IS FAR FROM BEING PROMISCUS and 90% of women are infected in their lifetime, especially at a young age.
+An active sexual life exposes one to contagion, EVEN FOR THOSE WHO HAVE AN ATTITUDE THAT IS FAR FROM BEING PROMISCUS and 90% of women are infected in their lifetime, especially at a young age.
 Performing colonisation or vaporisation surgery with the laser is a preventive activity, which eliminates small lesions which, PERHAPS, IN TWENTY YEARS, can become very dangerous, or perhaps even disappear on their own due to the effect of the immune system but, in doubt, they are removed.

 The laser is done in the most superficial cases, and colonisation, on the other hand, is the removal of a part of the cervix where there is the area to be removed in the shape of a cone.
 Neither of these interventions affects fertility; they are one outpatient (laser) and one-day hospital (colonisation).